 There are many success stories for how vision therapy has transformed lives, and we’ve paid witness to such accounts first-hand at our Chestermere practice.
-Our optometrists are experts in the field and will happily take the time to talk to you about vision therapy, whether it’s for yourself or your children.
+Our optometrists have experience with vision therapy, and will happily take the time to talk to you about vision therapy, whether it’s for yourself or your children.

 Vision therapy is effective against a whole range of problems, but requires commitment to bring real results.